guisabellla/Docsum/README.md

 I used the `docsum.py` file to request the **meta-llama/llama-4-scout-17b-16e-instruct** model from **GROQ** to summarize texts or images for me.
 For now, the program can summarize files including txt files, html files, pdf files, images, and webpages by providing URLs.

 ## How to Use the Program

+Before you run the program, read the `requirements.txt` file and download the dependencies to ensure the python file is able to work.
 ### For HTML files:
 Example command:
 ```